mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 # Protocol Interfaces

-In traditional models in which the protocols are not seperated out into the three elements of handshake, record, and transport protocols, there are two basic approaches to the interactions:
+In traditional models in which the protocols are not separated out into the three elements of handshake, record, and transport protocols, there are two basic approaches to the interactions:

 1. The transport protocol provides data to the security protocol and gets back an encrypted version of